syncfusion-content/angular-docs/angular/Dialog/appearance-and-styling.md

 ### Applying Rounded Corner

 You can use **showRoundedCorner** property to add rounded borders to the dialog popup elements.
-By default, roundedcorner property is disabled in Dialog.
+By default, rounded corner property is disabled in Dialog.

 Add the following code in HTML page.